Have you ever thought about why some buildings are so well known?

 7. Hospicio Cabañas

-Hospicio Cabañas, located in Mexico City, is a UNESCO World Heritage Site celebrated for its striking architecture and historical importance.
+Hospicio Cabañas, located in Guadalajara, is one of the most famous buildings in Mexico and a designated UNESCO World Heritage Site.
 Constructed in the late 18th century, it served as a charitable institution, providing shelter, education, and healthcare to orphans, elderly, and disabled individuals.

 8. Monumento a la Revolución

-The Monumento a la Revolución, or Monument to the Revolution, stands as an iconic landmark in Mexico City.
+The Monumento a la Revolución, or Monument to the Revolution, stands as a famous Mexican architecture.
 Constructed in the early 20th century, it commemorates the Mexican Revolution of 1910, a pivotal event in the city’s history.

 Influenced by Neoclassical and Art Deco styles, its design features a massive dome and four towering columns, symbolizing liberty, justice, law, and reform.
 At its base lies the Tomb of the Unknown Soldier, honoring those who fought and died in the revolution.